chefkoch24/neuro-symbolic-asag/README.md

 ## Analysis

-In the folder *notebooks* are all notebooks for deeper analysis and visualizations of the data and results.
+In the folder, *notebooks* are all notebooks for deeper analysis and visualizations of the data and results.